waysnyder/Live-Sessions/README.md

-# LiveCoding
+# Live-Sessions
-Examples for Live Coding during the Live Sessions
+Here we store any materials, such as notebooks and PDFs of presentations, that are used during Live Sessions for Module 3 in spring 2015.